Bricks to Clicks: Chapter Six Summary

 When we work with a new major brand or supplier, we expand our virtuous circle of brands and retailers.
 Large brands, after selecting us as a vendor, contact major retail partners and instruct that retailer to integrate with us.
 That gives us leverage with more retailers (Amazon, Walmart, Target et al), and a distinct advantage for brands/suppliers who want to work with us down the line.

-We built our diverse Master Catalog feature to satisfy the real-time needs of the entire online ecosystem, giving our partners the advantage of quick implementation.
+We built our diverse Master Catalog feature to satisfy the real-time needs of the entire eCommerce ecosystem, giving our partners the advantage of quick implementation.
 We created multiple views (image-based or list-based) and search functions that help you find products by UPC, name, or other identifying information that you specify.
-These records pull up all items associated with that product including images, videos, product descriptions, and other content.
+These records pull up all items associated with that product including images, videos, descriptions, and other product content.

 The Tug of War Between Brand Integrity and Unique Content